 Andros wife, Mary Craven Andros, died soon after arriving in Boston.
 Andros added insult to injury by holding her funeral service at Old South on Feb.
 10, 1688, with the pomp and ritual so abhorrent to Puritans.

 Andros continued to vex the Massachusetts Puritans.
-He refused to recognize some of their deeds, restricted town meetings, enforced the Navigation Acts and continued to promote the Anglican Church.
+He refused to recognize some of their property deeds, restricted town meetings, enforced the Navigation Acts and continued to promote the Anglican Church.

 As anger grew against Andros in the colonies, so did it fester against James II in England.
 English Parliamentarians overthrew his government and invited William of Orange to take his place.
 William landed in England on Nov.
 5, 1688, and by December the bloodless coup known as the Glorious Revolution was over.

 The news reached Boston in late March.
 Andros wouldn’t last much longer.

 Early on the morning of April 18, 1689, the inhabitants of Boston took up arms.
 Militias from neighboring towns streamed into the city.
 They first arrested the captain of the British frigate The Rose, moored in Boston Harbor.
 Two thousand Massachusetts militia then marched against Andros’ garrison of a dozen or so redcoats.
 Andros had no choice but to surrender.

 The rebels issued a declaration,

 We have been quiet, hitherto, but now the Lord has prospered the undertaking of the prince of Orange, we think we should follow such an example.
 We therefore, seized the vile persons who oppressed us.

 Andros and his agents spent nearly a year in prison, then shipped back to England.